AdobeDocs/campaign-standard.en/help/channels/using/getting-started-with-transactional-msg.md

 Two types of transactional messages are available in Adobe Campaign:

-* [Event transactional messages](../../channels/using/event-transactional-messages.md) targeting an event without profile information.
-The data contained in the event itself is used to define the delivery target.
+* [Event transactional messages](../../channels/using/event-transactional-messages.md) targeting an event.<!--The data contained in the event itself is used to define the delivery target.-->

     <table>
     <tr>
     <td><img src="assets/do-not-localize/icon_event.svg" width="60px"></td>
-    <td><p>This type of transactional messages does not contain profile information.<br><b>The delivery target is defined by the data contained in the event itself</b>.</p></td>
+    <td><p><ul><li>They do not contain profile information.</li><li>They are not compatible with <a href="../../sending/using/fatigue-rules.md">fatigue rules</a> (even in the case of an enrichment with profiles).</li><li>The delivery target is defined by the data contained in the event itself.</li></ul></p></td>
     </tr>
     </table>

-* [Profile transactional messages](../../channels/using/profile-transactional-messages.md) targeting profiles from the Adobe Campaign marketing database.
-You can use information from the Adobe Campaign database to send a transactional message based on customer marketing profiles.
+* [Profile transactional messages](../../channels/using/profile-transactional-messages.md) targeting profiles from the Adobe Campaign marketing database.<!--You can use information from the Adobe Campaign database to send a transactional message based on customer marketing profiles.-->

     <table>
     <tr>